SevenShepherd/SevenShepherd.github.io/_posts/2024-07-23-call-no-man-your-teacher.markdown

 - When you can speak on man-made teachings like all the different *'ologies* that come out of systematic theology, but you can't recollect a single parable from Christ. ***YOU ARE INDOCTRINATED***.
 - If you hold to non-standard meanings of [repentance](https://sevenshepherd.github.io/repentance/) or faith, and you think its only simple assent or mind change, ***YOU ARE INDOCTRINATED***.

 It's time for many of you to pull your heads out of the theological sand.
 It's time for you to give the Bible another chance.
 The world can **never** know God through human wisdom.
 Remember that theologians are not meant to interpret scripture for you—that right belongs to the Holy Spirit (1Jn 2:27; Jn 14:26;16:13; 2Pe 1:20-21; 1 Cor 2:12-14).
-Instead, open your Bible and fellowship with Christ.
-Lexicons (BDAG/HALOT) and textual criticism are all you need to bridge the language gap, and Christ is your only teacher.
+Instead, open your Bible and fellowship with Christ. [**Bibles, Lexicons, Interlinears and textual criticism are all you need to bridge the language gap, and Christ is your only teacher.**](https://sevenshepherd.github.io/hierarchy-of-authority/#Recommended-Materials)

 > And we impart this in words **not taught by human wisdom** but taught by the Spirit, interpreting spiritual truths to those who are spiritual.
 1Cor 2:13 ESV